BarRaider/streamdeck-tools/README.md

 - The DeviceId that the plugin is running on is now accessible from the `Connection` object
 - Added new MD5 functions in the `Tools` helper class
 - Optimized SetImage to not resubmit an image that was just posted to the device.
 Can be overridden with new property in Connection.SetImage() function.
+- ExtensionMethods for Brush/Color/Graphics objects
+- Helper functions in the `Tools` and `GraphicTools` classes

 ## How do I use this?
 A list of plugins already using this library can be found [here][1]